What Is to Be Done? (novel)

-What Is to Be Done? (Что делать?) is an 1863 novel written by the Russian philosopher, journalist, and literary critic Nikolay Chernyshevsky, written in response to Fathers and Sons (1862) by Ivan Turgenev.
+What Is to Be Done? (Что делать?) is an 1863 novel written by the Russian author Nikolay Chernyshevsky, written in response to Fathers and Sons (1862) by Ivan Turgenev.
 The chief character is Viéra Pavlovna, a woman who escapes the control of her family and an arranged marriage to seek economic independence.

 Background

-When he wrote the novel, Chernyshevsky was imprisoned in the Peter and Paul fortress of St. Petersburg and was soon to spend years in Siberia.
+When he wrote the novel, Chernyshevsky was imprisoned in the Peter and Paul Fortress of Saint Petersburg and was soon to spend years in Siberia.
 He asked for and received permission to write the novel in prison.
 The authorities passed the manuscript along to the newspaper Sovremennik, his former employer, which published it in installments.